 There are many use cases for EUV radiation.
 One exciting use for EUV sources is coherent diffractive imaging (CDI).
 CDI is a lenseless technique where the spatially and temporally coherent EUV beam is reflected onto a sample and the resulting diffraction pattern shines on the detector screen.
 Computer algorithms are then used to convert the diffraction pattern signals into a usable 3D sample image representation.
 The resulting phase information from the diffraction can also help distinguish different material properties and surface textures.

 Another application area of EUV is spectroscopy, e.g., absorption spectroscopy.
 Here, the absorption amplitude vs. wavelength of a sample determines the chemical makeup.
 In this plot, the absorption spectrum of polyimide is shown:

 And since EUV sources can deliver sub-femtosecond pulses, time-resolved spectroscopy is also possible, where the temporal changes in a sample can be measured during reactions or transformations within the sample.

 Who cares most about EUV Sources?

-Other scientists like to use EUV sources like a synchrotron's free electron lasers, or other non-coherent EUV sources.
-Laser-like EUV sources allow bright and spatially coherent EUV to be generated on the tabletop to enable a much lower cost source of EUV than traditional methods.
-Believe it or not, EUV HHG systems like XUUS are able to create similar brilliance levels to the synchrotron, but without the intense time pressure of facility scale systems.
+Other scientists like to use EUV sources like synchrotrons, free electron lasers, or non-coherent EUV sources.
+Laser-like EUV sources based on HHG, however, allow bright and spatially coherent EUV to be generated on the tabletop scale and at a much lower cost compared to other methods.
+Believe it or not, EUV HHG systems like the XUUS are able to create similar brilliance levels to the synchrotron, but without the intense time pressure of facility scale systems.
 Stop waiting in line for beam time.
 Bring the power of the synchrotron--and more--to your lab!